 Sitia is a picturesque town, built in an amphitheatre shape beside the sea in the Gulf of Sitia.
-Our town is situated on the north-eastern edge of Crete.
+The town is situated on the north-eastern edge of Crete.
 It has a population of 9000 inhabitants and it is economically and administratively the centre of its own Province.
 Sitia includes an airport, and a shipping port with connections to Piraeus and the islands of the South-East Agean.
 Sitia is well known for its clean beaches with rich sand, many awarded the distinction of Blue Flag status.
-The people of our town are welcoming to visitors and are always ready to celebrate in true Cretan style.
+The people are welcoming to visitors and are always ready to celebrate in true Cretan style.
 Sitia is famous also for its excellent wine.

 The History of the City